frictionlessdata/datapackage/source/data-packages.rst

 This is very closely based on the Common JS spec (also a json based format).
 That spec in turn shared many common attributes with Debs, Python etc.

 * name - the name of the package.
+This should be short and url-usable (so containing no spaces or special characters)
+* title - a title or one sentence description for this package
-* description - a brief description of the package.
-By convention, the first sentence (up to the first ". ") should be usable as a package title in listings.
+* description - a description of the package.
+The first paragraph (up to the first double should be usable as summary information for the package)
 * version - a version string conforming to the Semantic Versioning requirements (http://semver.org/).
 * keywords - an Array of string keywords to assist users searching for the